 When it comes to saving money, most articles like this one will encourage you to achieve this by scaling back on all your purchases.
 Luckily for you, we’re not about to do that.
 Although budgeting can be a good idea, no one wants to exist solely on what they need without ever having the chance to indulge in what they want.
 This doesn’t mean your bank balance needs to hit rock bottom though.
 No, it just means you should be taking advantage of special offers and promotions to get what you desire at a fraction of the price you would usually pay.
 Fancy splashing out on some online gambling, for example?
 Then take advantage and get free spins for Mega Moolah at a comparison site like Bonus Source.
 You’ll have just as much fun as usual, but spend a fraction of what you’re used to.

 Another tip is to buy in bulk.
 You might not be massively excited at the thought of shelling out on hundreds of dollars of tinned goods all in one go, but there’s no rule specifying that you have to go to such extremes.
 Rather, we’re suggesting you take advantage of two-for-one offers on groceries or buy what you need three times over from eBay when discounted postage is available.
-There’s no need to bankrupt yourself purchasing huge amounts all at once, but it does pay to keep an eye out for any opportunity to save money.
+Discounted high quality food products can also be purchased in bulk through a B2B Wholesale platform - Trustana.
+There is no need to bankrupt yourself purchasing huge amounts all at once, but it does pay to keep an eye out for any opportunity to save money.
 No matter how small the saving, it all adds up in the end.